f4b6a3/uuid-creator/README.md

 The node identifier can be a MAC address, a hash of system information, a random number or a user defined number.

 If you need to define the node identifiers for your machines, see the section [Node identifier](#node-identifier) to know how to use the environment variable `UUIDCREATOR_NODE` and the system property `uuidcreator.node`.
-If node of these variable or property are found, a random number is used as default.
+If none of these variable or property are found, a random number is used as default.

 ```java
 // Time-based with a random or user defined node identifier